 Chart Created by Tyler Yell, CMT Courtesy of TradingView

-Key Levels Over the Next 48-hrs of Trading as of Monday, January 9, 2017
+Key Levels Over the Next 48-hrs of Trading a s of Tuesday, January 31, 2017

 To receive Tyler's analysis directly via email, please SIGN UP HERE

 DailyFX provides forex news and technical analysis on the trends that influence the global currency markets.